This page is designed to answer the following questions:

 If you don’t do this, there is the potential for misunderstandings which can lead to others performing incorrect actions as well as upset and distrust.

 One way to make sure that an individual has understood and comprehended what you have said is to ask them to repeat it back to you in their own words (paraphrasing).
-If they are able to do this then there is a high likelihood that recognise what you have been saying.
+If they are able to do this then there is a high likelihood that they recognise what you have been saying.